 The vetting process begins with the collection of identifying information.
-For individuals, this usually requires the completion of a UNISHKA Vetting Form (see Addendum 2).
+For individuals, this usually requires the completion of a UNISHKA Vetting Form (see Addendum 1).
 In addition, a copy of the applicant's passport and CV should also be collected whenever possible.

-Identifying information concerning an applicant should be kept on a secure platform, such as the UNISHKA Portal.
-Copies of the applicant's identifying information received on unsecure platforms (such as Gmail, Yahoo or similar email providers) should be completely deleted and removed from the platform's "trash."
-When emailing an applicant's identifying information, it is required to use UNISHKA's encryption subscription service (Barracuda) when operating outside of the Microsoft 365 platform.
+Identifying information concerning an applicant should be kept on a secure platform such as the UNISHKA SharePoint portal.
+Copies of the applicant's identifying information received on unsecure platforms (such as Gmail, yahoo or similar email providers) should be completely deleted and removed from "trash."
+When emailing an applicant's identifying information, it is required to use UNISHKA's Barracuda encryption service when operating outside of the Microsoft Office 365 platform.

-Vetting must be renewed annually for projects using appropriated funds of DoS or DoD.
-For other individuals and entities for whom the vetting process is mandatory, vetting must be initiated at the beginning of each project and intermittently thereafter, as is reasonable and prudent to mitigate risk.
+Vetting must be renewed annually for projects using appropriated funds of the DoS or DoD.
+Other individuals and entities for whom the vetting process is mandatory, vetting must be initiated at the beginning of each project and intermittently thereafter, as is reasonable and prudent to mitigate risk.

-For U.S. government-funded projects, the identifying information should be sent directly (or through a prime contractor) to the designated government agency (e.g. DoS) for screening.
+For U.S. government-funded projects, the identifying information should be sent directly (or through a prime contractor) to the designated government agency (e.g. DoS or DoD) for screening.

-For privately funded projects, it is UNISHKA policy to submit identifying information to a Third Party Vendor to ensure compliance.
-If the client has a third-party vendor, such as eCustoms (i.e. Visual Compliance), this will suffice for UNISHKA's Third Party Vendor.
-If the client does not have a Third Party Vendor, then UNISHKA should contract for screening services with a Third Party Vendor to ensure compliance.
+For privately funded projects, it is UNISHKA policy to submit identifying information to a third-party vetting contractor to ensure compliance or complete in-house screening using UNISHKA's security and intelligence team.
+If the client already contracts a third-party vendor, such as eCustoms, this will suffice for UNISHKA's third-party vetting contractor.
+If the client does not have a third-party vetting contractor, then UNISHKA should contract for screening services or complete in-house screening in accordance with this policy.